KPN foundation tries to block America Movil offer for KPN

 TELEFONICA FIGHT

-A number of analysts believe America Movil offered to buy the rest of KPN to squeeze more money from Slim's great rival in Latin America, Spanish company Telefonica, which is seeking to acquire KPN's German unit, E-Plus.
+A number of analysts believe America Movil offered to buy the rest of KPN to squeeze more money from Slim's great rival in Latin America, Spanish company Telefonica (TEF.MC), which is seeking to acquire KPN's German unit, E-Plus.

 If so, the move paid off: earlier this week, Telefonica raised its offer by 6 percent to 8.55 billion euros, and it won America Movil's support for the deal.